Losing dimensions: Geometric memorization in generative diffusion

-The large $N$ analysis outlined in the previous sections give us a description of the fluctuations in the empirical score as a function of the state $\vect{x}$.
-The ``spatial'' dependency of these fluctuations ultimately depend on the data distribution $p_0(\vect{x})$, which outlines a rich geometric landscape that interacts in a complex way with the ``spatial'' variations in the exact score $\nabla \log{p_t(\vect{x})}$.
-To study the effect of this ``spatially'' non-homogeneous random fluctuations on the spectrum, we start from an approximate formula for the empirical score obtained by restricting the average to only $\tilde{N}_t(\vect{x})$ ``active samples'':
+The large $d$ analysis outlined in the previous sections gives us a description of the fluctuations in the empirical score as a function of the state $\vect{x}$.
+The spatial dependency of these fluctuations ultimately depends on the data distribution $p_0(\vect{x})$, which outlines a rich geometric landscape that interacts in a complex way with the spatial variations in the true score $\nabla_{\vect{x}} \log{p_t(\vect{x})}$.

+To study the effect of this spatially non-homogeneous random fluctuations in the spectrum, we start from an approximate formula for the empirical score obtained by restricting the average to only $\tilde{N}_t(\vect{x})$ ``active samples'':

-where the ``active samples'' $\vect{y}^{\mu}$ are sampled from the posterior distribution $p(\vect{x}_0 \mid \vect{x}; t)$.
-In the linear Gaussian case, Eq.~\eqref{eq:score approximation} follows a Normal distribution, since the posterior is itself Normal.
-In the following, for the sake of simplicity, we will assume that $F$ is a diagonal $d \times d$ with diagonal entries $\sigma_k$, with $\sigma_k=0$ for $d-m$ indices.
-This corresponds to a rotation to the basis of eigenvectors of $F^\top F$.
-If we assume that the fluctuations in the score are uncorrelated for a separation of the order of $\sqrt{t}$, we can quantify the statistical variability of the (smoothed) Jacobian (Eq.~\eqref{eq:smoothed jacobian}) through the formula
+where the ``active samples'' $\vect{y}^{\mu}$ are sampled from the posterior distribution $p(\vect{x}_0 | \vect{x}; t)$.
+If we consider the data model introduced in~\ref{sec:synth} when the channel function $\Phi$ is the identity, i.e. a simple linear manifold model, Eq.~\eqref{eq:score-approximation} follows a Gaussian distribution, since the posterior is itself Gaussian.
+Let us adopt the simplified hidden manifold data model described in Section \ref{sec:toy-model}, where $m$ canonical directions in the ambient space are characterized with non-zeros variances $\sigma_i^2$, while data are sampled along the rest of the directions with vanishing variances $\sigma_i^2 = 0$.
+If we assume that the fluctuations of the score are uncorrelated for a separation of the order of $\sqrt{t}$, we can quantify the statistical variability of the (smoothed) Jacobian in Eq.~\eqref{eq:smoothed-jacobian} through the following formula